ScorpionBytes/h3-cli/README.md

 There are several ways to specify additional parameters when scheduling pentests.
 For more information see additional examples [here](#scheduling-pentests-with-h3-cli).

 **WAIT!
 YOU'RE NOT DONE!**: For internal pentests (which are the default), additional steps are required before the pentest will begin running.
-See the next section about downloading and running NodeZero™ in order to complete the initiation of your pentest.
+See the next section about downloading and running NodeZero in order to complete the initiation of your pentest.

 ### 9. Download and run NodeZero™

 **⚠️ The following instructions apply to Internal Pentests only, _not_ External Pentests.**

-After scheduling an *internal pentest*, you must download and run NodeZero™ on a Docker Host inside your network.
+After scheduling an *internal pentest*, you must download and run NodeZero on a Docker Host inside your network.
-This is done by running the NodeZero™ Launch Script on the Docker Host.
+This is done by running the NodeZero Launch Script on the Docker Host.

-You can retrieve the NodeZero™ Launch Script _URL_ for a scheduled pentest by passing the `op_id` to [pentest.graphql](queries/pentest.graphql) and parsing `nodezero_script_url` from the JSON response, as shown below.
+You can retrieve the NodeZero Launch Script _URL_ for a scheduled pentest by passing the `op_id` to [pentest.graphql](queries/pentest.graphql) and parsing `nodezero_script_url` from the JSON response, as shown below.
 You can retrieve the `op_id` from the JSON response in the previous [step](#8-schedule-a-pentest), or by re-listing the pentests in your account and looking for the one most recently scheduled (it will likely be in `provisioning` state).